 Red Ladder Theatre Company

-Summary of Services: Formed in 1992, Red Ladder Theatre Company has a long-standing history of serving incarcerated populations, using the tools and techniques of improvisational theater to help its participants develop positive life-skills.
+Summary of Services: Formed in 1992, Red Ladder Theatre Company has a long-standing history of serving populations experiencing incarceration, using the tools and techniques of improvisational theater to help its participants develop positive life-skills.
 Guided by Red Ladder Company members, participants are encouraged to examine and solve the issues and problems that affect and often derail their lives.
 Through the tools and techniques of improvisational theater, participants are able to safely come to terms with, and triumph over, the forces that hamper their lives while also actively developing their abilities to make positive choices, solve problems creatively, focus on tasks, work collaboratively, learn from their mistakes, and develop leadership and self-esteem.

 Facilities Served: California Health Care Facility, Stockton; California State Prison, Sacramento; Central California Women’s Facility; Correctional Training Facility; Deuel Vocational Institution; Folsom State Prison; Folsom Women's Facility; Salinas Valley State Prison; Valley State Prison